adhi85/blogapp/README.md

 ## Setup Locally
 ### Using virtualenv
 - Clone the repo `git clone https://github.com/adhi85/blogapp.git`
+- make new `.env` file and refer to `.env.example` file to fill it.
 - Use virtualenv to install the requirements
         ``pip install virtualenv``
        ``virtualenv myenv ``